 When planting, it is suggested that you put taller plants at the north or east end of your garden to ensure they don’t shade smaller plants.

 When planting your vegetables, it’s also important to know which vegetables to place side by side.
 Some vegetables flourish well next to others.
 Some don't.
 Researching vegetable companions will ensure a fruitful crop.

 One of the reasons people grow vegetable gardens is to enjoy the fresh-picked flavor.
 Most often the packet or the plant tag will tell you the harvest cycle.
 These are only estimates and may vary depending on your garden and the weather.

 One of the disadvantages of home gardens is that often a crop will come in all at once and you’ll have too much to consume.
 Canning, drying or freezing are smart ways to deal with a surplus.
 Believe it or not, there’s an art to picking vegetables.

 To ensure you don’t injure the plant, twist, cut or snap the vegetable off.
 Pull root vegetables carefully to avoid disturbing those that may still be maturing.
 Picking your vegetables also provides an opportunity for you to observe and react to possible problems in your garden.

 On a daily basis, you should check for pests, pick ripe plants and make sure water levels are sufficient.
-Many serious gardeners keep a journal of all the activity in their garden.
-This way, they'l be able to track records from season to season.
+Many serious gardeners keep a journal of all the activity in their garden to find improvements from season to season.

 One of the perils of the home garden is that the animal kingdom finds your crop just as irresistible as you.
 Fencing can keep out some mammals such as deer, rabbits and groundhogs – if the proper fence is installed.